 (Formerly Whitehorse Gold Corp.)

-Management's Discussion and Analysis For the year ended December 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise stated)
+Management's Discussion and Analysis

+For the three and six months ended June 30, 2023

+(Expressed in Canadian dollars, except share, per share date or unless otherwise stated)

 3. PROJECTS OVERVIEW

 i) Skukum Project

 On February 12, 2020, the Company entered into a share exchange agreement with New Pacific Metals Corp, ("New Pacific"), pursuant to which New Pacific transferred to the Company all the issued and outstanding shares (the "WGY Shares") in the authorized share structure of Whitehorse Gold (Yukon) Corp (formerly Tagish Lake Gold Corp., "WGY") in consideration for the issuance of (1) an aggregate of 20,000,000 fully-paid and non-assessable Common Shares; and (2) a demand promissory note in the principal sum of \$3,000,000 to New Pacific (the "Share Exchange Promissory Note").
 As a result, WGY became a wholly-owned subsidiary of the Company.